o19s/elasticsearch-learning-to-rank/README.md

 > java -jar bin/RankLib.jar -train train.txt -ranker 6 -save mymodel.txt
 ```

-This line trains against training data `train.txt` to generate a LambdaMART ranker (6) and outputs the model to `mymodel.txt.` Now training, like generating judgments and hypothisizing features is it's own art & science.
+This line trains against training data `train.txt` to generate a LambdaMART model (ranker 6), outputing a text representation of the model to `mymodel.txt.` Now training, like generating judgments and hypothisizing features is it's own art & science.
 Facilities exist in libraries like ranklib to leave out some of the training data to be used at test data to evaluate your model for accuracy.
 Be sure to research all the options available to you to evaluate your model offline.

-Ok, once you have a good *model*, it can be used as a ranking function to generate relevance scores.
+Ok, once you have a good model, it can be used as a ranking function to generate relevance scores.
 Yay!

 ## Learning to Rank with Elasticsearch

 How can we integrate this workflow with Elasticsearch?

-Elasticsearch has all the pieces needed, we just need to fit them together!

-Elasticsearch queries are great primitives we might hypothesize predict relevance.
-So for example, you may suspect that one feature that correlates with relevance might be if your user's search keywords have a strong title TF*IDF relevance score:
+There relevance scores of Elasticsearch queries make tremendous features.
+So for example, you may suspect that one feature that correlates with relevance might be if your user's search keywords have a strong title TF\*IDF relevance score:

 ```
 {